Reliable Damping of Free Surface Waves in Numerical Simulations: Assessing the Damping Performance for Regular, Monochromatic Waves

 \section{Assessing the Damping Performance for Regular, Monochromatic Waves}

-When wave reflections occur within a damping zone, then the waves will be partly reflected, i.e. they will propagate back into the solution domain with a diminished height.
+When wave reflections occur within a damping zone, the waves will propagate back into the solution domain with a diminished height.
 Due to the resulting superposition of the partly reflected wave and the original wave, the original wave will seem to grow and shrink in a time-periodic fashion.
 For regular, monochromatic waves, this occurs uniformly in all parts of the domain where the two wave systems are superposed as seen later e.g. in Sect. \ref{lengthxd} from Fig. \ref{FIGdamplf1surfelev}.
 In the present work, this phenomenon is called a \textit{partial standing wave}, since the more the damping deviates from the optimal value, the more does the phenomenon resemble a standing wave, until for the bounding cases (i.e. zero damping or infinitely large damping) there is $ 100\% $ reflection, and a standing wave occurs.

 Assessing the amount of reflections for regular monochromatic waves is an intricate issue.
 Since only a single wave period occurs, a wave spectrum cannot be constructed.
+As seen from Fig. \ref{FIGdamplf1surfelev}, the wave height envelope changes over space.
+However, this cannot be predicted since it is not known in advance at which point in the damping layer the reflection mainly occurs.
 Thus from the recordings of a single wave probe, the height of the reflected wave cannot be determined.
 However, the surface elevation in close vicinity to the boundary to which the damping zone is attached shows how much of the incident wave reaches the domain boundary despite the damping, since a maximum amplification occurs at the domain boundary when the wave is reflected.

-Thus in this study, firstly the free surface elevation is recorded at $x = 5.75 \lambda$, i.e. next to the domain boundary.
+Thus in this study, first the free surface elevation is recorded at $x = 5.75 \lambda$, i.e. next to the domain boundary.
 The average wave height at this location is obtained and plottet in relation to the average wave height of the undamped wave, to show how much the wave height is reduced after propagating from the entrance to the outer boundary of the damping layer.
 As shown in Sects. \ref{l2f1} and \ref{l2f2}, this is a good criterion for insufficient to optimal wave damping, where wave reflections occur mainly at the outer boundary of the damping layer, at $ x = L_{x} $; however, this criterion will not detect reflections if the damping is too strong, since then the waves will be reflected at the entrance to the damping layer.

 Therefore, secondly a reflection coefficient $C_{\mathrm{R}}$ is computed as proposed by Ursell et al. (1960). $C_{\mathrm{R}}$ corresponds to the ratio of the heights of the incident wave to the reflected wave.
 It can be written as